shorepine/tulipcc/docs/tulip_api.md

 By default, MIDI notes on channel 1 will map to Juno-6 patch 0.
 And MIDI notes on channel 10 will play the PCM samples (like a drum machine).

-You can adjust which voices are sent with `tulip.music_map(channel, patch_number, voice_count)`.
-For example, you can have Tulip play DX7 patch 129 on channel 2 with `tulip.music_map(2, 129)`.
-The channel is a MIDI channel (we use 1-16 indexing), the patch_number is an AMY patch number, and voice_count is the optional number of voices (polyphony) you want to support for that channel and patch.
+You can adjust which voices are sent with `midi.config.add_synth(channel, patch, polyphony)`.
+For example, you can have Tulip play DX7 patch 129 on channel 2 with `midi.config.add_synth(2,129,1)`.
+The `2`, channel, is a MIDI channel (we use 1-16 indexing), the patch `129` is an AMY patch number, `1` is the optional number of voices (polyphony) you want to support for that channel and patch.

-(A good rule of thumb is Tulip CC can support about 8 simultaneous total voices for Juno-6 and DX7, and 20-30 total voices for PCM and more for other simpler oscillator patches.)
+(A good rule of thumb is Tulip CC can support about 6 simultaneous total voices for Juno-6, 8-10 for DX7, and 20-30 total voices for PCM and more for other simpler oscillator patches.)

 These mappings will get reset to default on boot.
-If you want to save them, put tulip.music_map() commands in your boot.py.
+If you want to save them, put `add_synth` commands in your boot.py.

 You can set up your own MIDI callbacks in your own programs.
 You can call `midi.add_callback(function)`, which will call your `function` with a list of a (2 or 3-byte) MIDI message.
 These callbacks will get called alongside the default MIDI callback (that plays synth notes on MIDI in).
 You can stop the default MIDI callback with `midi.stop_default_callback()` and start it again with `midi.start_default_callback()`.